Reference

 LevelSetMethods.MeshField — Type

-struct MeshField{V,M,B}A field described by its discrete values on a mesh.
+struct MeshField{V,M,B,D}A field described by its discrete values on a mesh.

 Base.getindex of an MeshField is overloaded to handle indices that lie outside the CartesianIndices of its MeshField by using bcs.